openskynetwork/receiver-kit/README.md

 #### Accessing the Web Interface of the Receiver

-Open up your favorite internet browser and type the ip address to the address line.
+Open up your favorite internet browser and type the IP address into the address bar followed by `/tar1090`.
+For example `http://192.168.178.137/tar1090`.
 The webinterface should open up:

 ![alt text](images/webinterface.png "Receiver Webinterface")